MosGeo/Strata/README.md

 </div>

 ## How to use
 See the example Matlab script folder for possible usage.
-Basically 1) define the transition matrices and depositional rates at different sea levels, 2) fefine sea level curve, 3) Run.
+Basically 1) define the transition matrices and depositional rates at different sea levels, 2) define sea level curve, 3) Run.
 Possible usage into projects include:
 - Study the effect of changing cyclostratigraphic pattern on different outputs such as the seismic signal.
 - Study the effect of upscaling on different outputs.
 - Create a training dataset for machine learning.